Handelsbanken revives the role of the British bank manager

 By Matt Scuffham

-WILMSLOW, England 'The branch is the bank' sounds like a slogan from before digital technology was seen as the future of banking.
+WILMSLOW, England, Feb 2 'The branch is the bank' sounds like a slogan from before digital technology was seen as the future of banking.
 But that mantra has enabled Sweden's Handelsbanken to expand in Britain at an unprecedented rate since the financial crisis of 2007 to 2009.

 Handelsbanken has drawn upon the practices it adopted in its home market in the 1970s when then Chief Executive Jan Wallander introduced a culture of 'decentralisation'.
 He handed branch managers full control over lending decisions and shunned annual bonuses for staff in favour of a long-term profit sharing scheme that matures when they reach 60.